-The truth is that prenuptial agreements are designed for everyone; not just those with money.
-In this article, you will learn exactly what a prenuptial agreement is, how they are used, and how they can be beneficial to you.
+The truth is that prenuptial agreements are designed for everyone, not just people with money.
+In this article, you will learn exactly what a prenuptial agreement is, how it is used, and how it can be beneficial to you.

 What is a Prenup?

-Prenuptial agreements (also known as prenups or premarital agreements) are legal agreements that are designed to be prepared before you get married.
-A prenup basically outlines what property each person in the relationship financially gains, should the marriage end in a divorce.
+Prenuptial agreements (also known as prenups or premarital agreements) are legal agreements that are designed to be signed before you get married.
+A prenup basically outlines the property that each person in the relationship financially gains, should the marriage end in divorce.

 Many people feel that if they do a prenup, they are telling the world that the marriage is not going to work.
 However, that could not be further from the truth.

 Each person will generally come into the marriage with their own belongings (separate property).
 Then there are those belongings that you accumulate while you are married (community property).
-Legally differentiating these kinds of property can make it easier on both of you, should the marriage not work out.
+Legally differentiating these kinds of properties can make it easier on both of you, if the marriage does not work out.
 In most cases, it saves arguments over many assets.

 In addition, if you had a lot of assets coming into the marriage, a prenup is a great way to protect those assets.
 After all, you worked hard for those assets before your future spouse came along.

-A prenup is also a great way to protect yourself if your partner has less-than-ideal credit, and a lot of debt coming into the marriage.
+A prenup is also a great way to protect yourself if your partner has less-than-ideal credit and a lot of debt coming into the marriage.
 Your prenup can state that your spouse assumes all responsibility and liability for any debts coming into the marriage.
-This way, creditors cannot come after you or seize your separate property.
+Therefore, creditors cannot come after you or seize your separate property.
 Again, it is like an insurance policy.

-When it comes to your property, you do not want the state assuming control over determining who gets what, especially if you have separate assets.
-Therefore, use your prenup to put the power in your hands by stating ahead of time what each person will walk away from the marriage with.
+When it comes to your property, you do not want the state assuming control over who gets what, especially if you have separate assets.
+Therefore, use your prenup to put the power in your hands—by stating ahead of time what each person will walk away from the marriage with.

 Prenups are also a great way to list the expectations of each other during the marriage.
-So you can list whether one spouse will pay for the education of another, how much of a spending limit or allowance each person will get, and how access to bank accounts will be handled.
+You can list whether or not one spouse will pay for the education of another, how much of a spending limit or allowance each person will get, and how access to bank accounts will be handled.
 If you have businesses coming into the marriage, then a prenup can be used to outline the separation and liability of those businesses.

 What Cannot Be Included in a Prenup?